carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 {: .language-python}

 This shows a lot of text with no meaning though.
-To help with this, we can get rid of English stop words, like all the a's, and's, and the's.
+To help with this, we can get rid of English stop words, like all the a's, and's, and the's. `nltk`, which got installed along with textblob, has its own corpus of stopwords we can use:

 ~~~
 # load the stopwords to use: